Star Wars (1991 video game): Gameplay

-The game follows a sequence of events close to the storyline of A New Hope, where Luke Skywalker has to pilot a landspeeder around Tatooine, collect R2-D2 from the Sandcrawler, Obi-Wan Kenobi from a cave, and Han Solo from the Mos Eisley bar, while fighting stormtroopers, sand people, and many other different enemy characters from the movies.
-After assembling all the characters, the player navigates the Millennium Falcon in a first-person perspective through an asteroid field to the Death Star (shields for the Millennium Falcon to withstand the asteroid field must also be collected in the Tatooine levels).
+The game follows a sequence of events loosely based on the plot of Star Wars, where Luke Skywalker is required to pilot a landspeeder around Tatooine, collect R2-D2 from the Sandcrawler, Obi-Wan Kenobi from a cave, and Han Solo from the Mos Eisley bar, all while fighting stormtroopers, Tusken Raiders, and many other different enemy characters from the movies.
+After assembling all the game's characters, the player must navigate the Millennium Falcon in a first-person perspective through an asteroid field to reach the Death Star (shields for the Millennium Falcon to withstand the asteroid field must also be collected in the Tatooine levels).
 Once arriving at the Death Star, the player is required to destroy the tractor beam generator, rescue Princess Leia from the detention block, then proceed to destroy the Death Star with the rebel fighters.

-The Game Gear version has a few exclusive levels.
-The first level has Leia delivering the stolen plans to R2-D2.
-The speeder overworld is replaced with three side-scrolling levels through the desert where Luke has to travel on foot.

-Each character has different attributes.
+Each character has their own attributes.
 Han Solo and Leia can also be used to replace Luke in gameplay, but unlike Luke who has numerous lives, Han and Leia only have one life each.
 Obi-Wan Kenobi can resurrect Han Solo or Princess Leia five times (in the Game Gear and Master System versions, the player is even required to kill and resurrect them in order to earn the last 10% completion points and see the ending), R2-D2 can display a map of the Death Star hallways, and C-3PO can provide information on the current part of the game.
 Darth Vader makes his only appearance on the Game Over screen.

-Chewbacca appears at the end of the Game Boy version, and is mentioned in passing a few times.
-It is noted in the instruction manual that Chewie flies the Millennium Falcon if Han Solo dies.
+Chewbacca appears at the end of the Game Boy version, and is mentioned in passing several times in the NES version.
+It is implied in the game's instruction manual that Chewie flies the Millennium Falcon if Han Solo dies.

+The Game Gear version has several exclusive levels, including a level that sees Leia delivering the stolen plans to R2-D2.
+Additionally, the Tatooine hub world does not appear in this version, and is replaced with three side-scrolling levels through the desert that Luke is required to travel on foot.

 Reception

 Victor Lucas of The Electric Playground gave the Game Gear version a 7 out of 10 and wrote, "Star Wars does feature some impressive artistic design and a few technical surprises.
 It's still one of the sharpest looking games available for Sega's 8-bit portable".
+Power Unlimited gave the Game Boy version a score of 65% summarizing: "Although this Star Wars game is incredibly versatile, it is hardly manageable.
+The graphics are too complicated for the Game Boy, the image is too dark and the controls are not precise enough.
+However, it can be played for a very long time."

+The Game Gear version was a runner-up for GamePro's 1993 Hand-Held Game of the Year award.